rotorflight/rotorflight-firmware/docs/Inflight Adjustments.md

 would stop aux 3 adjusting the Pitch RC Rate once aux 1 wasn't in the higher range.

-### Example 3 - 6 Position switch used to select PID tuning adjustments via a 3 position switch
+### Example 3 - 6-position switch used to select PID tuning adjustments via a 3-position switch

 ```shell
 adjrange 3 0 1 900 1150 14 3 0 0